-When your expert will try to talk off a script, none of those two things will happen. –Unless your expert is an expert at acting, or hosting TV shows.
+When your expert talks off a script, none of these two things will happen. –Unless your expert is an expert at acting or hosting TV shows.

-#2 Set the tone to cater the viewer, not the production set.
+#2 Set the mood to cater to the viewer’s context, not the production set

 During your interview

 #3 Ask the expert some personal background questions and make her feel at home